buyamm/Community-Support-Project/README.md

 # Using JDK 21 & MySQL for project

+# Our app feature version:
+- v1-scrum4: first version of the main features in SCRUM sprint 4

 # Notes:

 - _Input data validation is the responsibility of the front-end.
 If it have invalided, back-end will reponse with api error code (such as not null, min size, ...)_